 Those sentences amount to a subtle statement that the LS3 drivetrain is more efficient than the previous LS2’s.
 Tadge Juechter, Corvette Chief Engineer, talked to the author before the article was written.
 I’m sure he explained some of the finer details of drivetrain efficiency.

-Reduced drivetrain parasitic losses are a definite factor in LS3’s inordinately higher rear-wheel-horsepower numbers when compared to an LS2 that is rated at 406 Net or 411 Certified horsepower.
+Along with less power lost to knock-retard engine management under extreme operating conditions, reduced drivetrain friction is another factor in LS3’s apparently higher chassis dyno numbers when compared to an LS2 that is rated at 406 Net or 411 Certified horsepower.

 Calculating Drivetrain Power Loss For LS2 and LS3 Corvettes

 Average rear-wheel-horsepower (based on low and high numbers, not the full range)

 Note: These numbers do not represent an average of all chassis dyno numbers but should be ballpark figures.

 – Range 338 to 365 Average – 351.5 rwhp

 – Range 374 to 399 Average – 386.5 rwhp